 - Long lead times

 This glider is a staff favorite at Magic Beans and Go Green Baby, where the founder has been known to curl up for a nap in the store model.
-In addition to earning a coveted stamp of approval from purveyors of nursery gear, this chair is customizable in a number of different performance, microfiber, velvet, and woven fabrics, and the cushions covers are removable for easy washing.
-It is spacious and very soft, glides and swivels, and is customizable in tons of classic nursery hues (like petal pink) as well as on-trend colors (like moss green).
+In addition to earning a coveted stamp of approval from purveyors of nursery gear, this chair can be personally tailored in a number of different performance, microfiber, velvet, and woven fabrics, and the cushion covers are removable for easy washing.
+It is spacious and very soft, glides and swivels, and customizable in tons of classic nursery hues (like petal pink) as well as on-trend colors (such as moss green).
 Coe loves Monte gliders and often sources them for her clients.
 The brand offers details on its responsible manufacturing and sustainability efforts online, which is always a good sign.
-But, since these gliders are made to order and can take upwards of 20 weeks to ship, you’ll want to get this chair ordered before the third trimester.
+But since these gliders are made to order, they can take upwards of 20 weeks to ship, so you’ll want to get this chair ordered before the third trimester.

 Best Value: Evolur Swivel Glider

 Material: Polyester | Base: Metal | Size: 32-by-39 inches

 - Side pockets for stashing books or magazines

 - Polyester runs hotter